euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 In order to support sub-accounts, operators, and impersonating (ie, liquidations), vaults can be invoked via the CVC's `call`, `batch`, or `impersonate` functions, which will then execute the desired operations on the vault.
 However, the vault will see the CVC as the `msg.sender`.

-When a vault detects that `msg.sender` is the CVC, it should call back into the CVC to retrieve the current execution context using `getExecutionContext`.
+When a vault detects that `msg.sender` is the CVC, it should call back into the CVC to retrieve the current execution context using `getCurrentOnBehalfOfAccount`.
 This will tell the vault two things:

 * The `onBehalfOfAccount` which indicates the account that has been authenticated by the CVC.
 The vault should consider this the "true" value of `msg.sender` for authorisation purposes.
 * The `controllerEnabled` which indicates whether or not a vault is currently enabled as a controller for the `onBehalfOfAccount` account.
 This information is needed if the vault is performing an operation (such as a borrow) that requires it to be the controller for an account.
-The caller of `getExecutionContext` itself passes the vault it is interested in via the `controllerToCheck` parameter.
+The caller of `getCurrentOnBehalfOfAccount` itself passes the vault it is interested in via the `controllerToCheck` parameter.
 When `controllerToCheck` is set to the zero address, the value returned is always `false`.

 ### CVC Contract Privileges